 If you have a single cup of coffee per day, this is a non-issue; but if you need 4-5 cups to get going in the morning, and you’re adding a tablespoon of cream or coconut oil to each on, that will add up.
 There’s no hard and fast rule, but I say just try to keep your total caloric intake below 100, even if it’s from fat.
 The poison, as they say, is in the dose.

 DIET SODA – I don’t have a problem with diet soda or artificial sweeteners in limited quantities.
 However, not all are created equal, and they can exert different effects.
-For example, one of the sweeteners in Coke Zero is acesulfame potassium, which has been shown for decades to be insulinogenic (5); so that’s not the best choice during a fast, because you want to minimize insulin.
+For example, one of the zero-calorie sweeteners in Coke Zero is acesulfame potassium, which has been shown for decades to be insulinogenic (5); so that’s not the best choice during a fast, because you want to minimize insulin.
 Diet Coke, on the other hand, doesn’t have it.
 Diet coke has aspartame, which doesn’t increase insulin (but has a number of other potential downsides).
 The most common artificial sweetener nowadays is sucralose (Splenda) which is found in everything G2 Gatorade to protein powder and pre-workout (check the label, bro).
 Sucralose is also insulinogenic, which means Splenda might break your fast.
 Then, there’s stevia.
 Which actually isn’t an artificial sweetener because it’s naturally occurring.
 But just because it’s a natural sweetner doesn’t make it healthy, and it doesn’t mean it magically won’t break your fast.
 Here’s the problem with stevia: we don’t know as much about it.
 It was approved only in 2008, and has only risen in popularity in the last ten.
 However, recent research suggests that stevia doesn’t cause an insulin response like sucralose and ace-k, making it less likely to break your fast.

 Is it going to make a huge difference in the context of long-term weight loss?
 Probably not.
 Is drinking diet soda going to kill you and make you fat and give you herpes?
 Probably not.
 Still, probably best not to make it your primary liquid of choice.
 Again, the poison is in the dose.